ScrumDoLLC/scrumdo-static/_posts/2014-10-14-scrumban-board-layout-improvements.md

 The first big change you'll notice is that by default, your board will now resize vertically on it's own.
 No more scrolling cells that make it hard to see everything at once.
 If you liked the scroll bars, there's now an option on the edit board screen to switch back.
+Picking a compact list-view for cells that tend to have a lot of cards becomes a lot more important.

 We've also revamped how dragging stories works to make it much more natural.
 This includes things like selecting several stories by holding down shift and